rinanasir/pottery-shop-client-site/README.md

 # Clayware

-This project was bootstrapped with [Clayware](https://github.com/facebook/create-react-app).
+This project was developed with react-app and material UI [Clayware](https://github.com/facebook/create-react-app).

-## Available Scripts
+# About This Website